 💡 If you’re familiar with JavaScript Scope, you’ll find this article much easier to follow.

-When you’re starting with JavaScript, you quickly discover there are three different ways to declare variables: var
+When you’re starting with JavaScript, you quickly discover there are three different ways to declare variables: var, let, and const.
+Confusing, right?

 What’s the difference between var, let, and const?